-It is strongly recommended that payments for school services and activities (such as tuckshops, uniforms shops, excursions, school banking programs or for any other reasons) be via electronic means.
+It is strongly recommended that payments for school services and activities (such as tuckshops, uniforms shops, excursions or other service or purchase) be via electronic means.

 After engaging in any transaction involving the handling of cash, staff are to practise good hand hygiene, washing their hands or using hand sanitiser as soon as possible.

-Whilst the risk of transmission of COVID-19 is low, Queensland Health advise that restricting the immediate handling of cash is one way to minimise the risk to staff and volunteers.
+Although the risk of transmission of COVID-19 is low, Queensland Health advise that limiting the handling of cash is one way to minimise the risk of infection to staff and volunteers.

-Additional cleaning is to be implemented until 30 June 2021 for all response levels at this stage.
+Additional cleaning is to be implemented until further notice.
 School cleaning should prioritise frequently used areas with extra attention on high frequency touch point surfaces such as door handles, light switches, desks, toilets, taps and sinks.
 This should also include sick rooms and student service areas.